Mixed-member majoritarian representation: General

-Mixed-member majoritarian systems generally allow smaller parties that cannot win individual elections to secure some representation in the legislature; however, unlike in a proportional system they will have a substantially smaller delegation than their share of the total vote.
-It is also argued that MMM does not lead to the degree of fragmentation found in party systems under forms of proportional representation, which some consider to be an advantage and some a disadvantage.
+Mixed-member majoritarian systems generally allow smaller parties that cannot win individual elections in a winner-take-all system to secure some representation in the legislature; however, unlike in a proportional system, they will have a substantially smaller delegation than their share of the total vote.
+Some articles argued that MMM does not lead to the degree of political fragmentation found in party systems under forms of proportional representation with no electoral threshold.
+The two tiers interact through contamination effects to increase political fragmentation.

-A criticism of adding a proportional component to majoritarian electoral systems is that the largest parties are more likely to rely on the support of smaller ones in order to form a government, than if the system was majoritarian only.
+A criticism of adding a proportional component to winner-take-all electoral systems is that the largest parties are more likely to rely on the support of smaller ones in order to form a government, compared to a two-party system.
 However, smaller parties are still disadvantaged as the larger parties still predominate.
 In countries where there is one dominant party and a divided opposition, the proportional seats may be essential for allowing an effective opposition.
 Furthermore, the likelihood of no governing majority is dependent on many other factors, same as under first-past-the-post.
+In many democracies, coalition governments are not only the norm, but seen as desirable as the government is formed with wider (indirect) support of the electorate and via compromise between factions.

-In parallel voting and other supplementary member systems, there is a chance that two classes of representatives will emerge under an SM system: with one class beholden to their electorate seat, and the other concerned only with their party.
+In parallel voting and other supplementary member systems, it is sometimes considered a negative, that there are two classes of representatives with one class beholden to their electorate seat, and the other concerned only with their party.

-The major critique of MMM systems is that they cannot guarantee overall proportionality.
+The major critique of MMM systems is that they have lower overall proportionality.
 Large parties can win very large majorities, disproportionate to their percentage vote.
 For example, in the 2014 Hungarian election, the Fidesz/KDNP grouping won 133 of 199 Parliamentary seats with 44.87% of the overall vote.

-Combined with a high threshold, small parties may still be shut out of representation entirely despite winning a substantial portion of the overall vote.
-So that their constituency vote is not wasted, voters may vote for a large party's local candidate tactically, while voters of large parties may vote for allied smaller parties with their list vote so as to help them over the threshold.
+Combined with a high electoral threshold, small parties may still be shut out of representation entirely despite winning a substantial portion of the overall vote.
+Mixed-member majoritarian representation incentivizes strategic voting so that votes are not wasted.
+Voters of smaller parties might vote for a large party's constituency candidate, while voters of large parties may vote for allied smaller parties with their party list vote so as to help them over the threshold.
 An example of this being played out can be seen in the 2014 Japanese election where the government's junior coalition partner, Komeito took only 1.5% in the local constituencies, but 13.7% on the PR list.
 Most of the Komeito votes came from the ruling Liberal Democratic Party.